jwiklund/pp-ws/README.txt

-* A Polopoly WebService Plugin Plugin
+* A Nitro WebService Plugin Plugin

 This Polopoly Nitro plugin allows other nitro plugins to provide webservices using simple jax-ws annotations on standard policies.